facebook/create-react-app/docusaurus/docs/deployment.md

 Cloudflare Pages is a hosting platform for developers to deploy websites on Cloudflare's edge network.
 You can also integrate dynamic functionality into your application using [Pages Functions](https://developers.cloudflare.com/pages/platform/functions/) and other Cloudflare products like [KV](https://developers.cloudflare.com/workers/learning/how-kv-works/) for global, low-latency, key-value data storage  and [Durable objects](https://developers.cloudflare.com/workers/learning/using-durable-objects/) for consistent storage.

-Currently, you can set up a Pages project by [connecting your git provider](https://developers.cloudflare.com/pages/get-started/#connecting-your-git-provider-to-pages) to pages or by deploying your pre-built assets right to Pages with [Direct Uploads](https://developers.cloudflare.com/pages/platform/direct-upload/), which allows you drag and drop your project to the dashboard or use [Wrangler](/workers/wrangler/get-started/) from the CLI
+Currently, you can set up a Pages project by [connecting your git provider](https://developers.cloudflare.com/pages/get-started/#connecting-your-git-provider-to-pages) to pages or by deploying your pre-built assets right to Pages with [Direct Uploads](https://developers.cloudflare.com/pages/platform/direct-upload/), which allows you drag and drop your project to the dashboard or using [Wrangler](/workers/wrangler/get-started/) from the CLI

 ### Option 1: Using a Git provider